radhika2104/neogcamp-markTwo-bonus/README.md

 A CLI App created for MarkTwo - Bonus, neog camp.

--Takes user input for dd/mm and user's name, displays if the date is a prime number.
+- Takes user input for dd/mm and user's name, displays if the date is a prime number.
--If an incorrect date format is entered, prompts user to enter correct date.
+- If an incorrect date format is entered, prompts user to enter correct date.
--If an incorrect date is entered the app does not exit until correct date is entered by user.
+- If an incorrect date is entered the app does not exit until correct date is entered by user.
 - uses chalk to beautify elements in CLI

 ## URL